joshuawprice/personal/howtopassai.com/docs/algorithms/quick-sort.md

 Parition algorithm moves values to either side of a pivot, which can be chosen in a vartiety of ways, such as the first value in the array, a random value etc. (in the pseudocode we use the first value).
 Then does it again recursively until the array is of size 1, then we know everything is sorted.

+Loop invariant of the partition algorithm: At the end of each iteration, the sub-array a\[m+1..i\] contains i values smaller than the pivot and the sub-array a[j..p] contains j values larger than the pivot.

 Sorts in place.
 (No auxilary array required.)

 Not stable with in-place sort.